ingenology/cosmix/README.md

 The gray bar on the second track in this example is your selection.
 You can Copy ( C ), Cut (X), Split (E), which will splice it at the beginning of your selection.

 You can’t cut from track 2 and paste into track 1.
 All work being done is specific to the track.

+###Roadmap

+Features in the future are:

+* Naming and saving a song
+* Rendering engine
+* Export song to Soundcloud